 Is Natural Gas Cooking Safe?

-Some organizations and media outlets have recently raised questions about the impacts of residential natural gas cooking on indoor air quality (IAQ).
-While many of the sources cited in these articles agree that more research is needed before drawing definitive conclusions, electrification advocates are using these reports to drive public policy that would limit or outright ban the use of natural gas, more recent peer-reviewed analysis cautions against a reliance on previously reported meta-analysis risk estimates.
+Some organizations and media outlets have raised questions about the impacts of residential natural gas cooking on indoor air quality (IAQ).
+While electrification advocates are using these reports to drive public policy that would limit or outright ban the use of natural gas, more recent peer-reviewed analysis cautions against a reliance on previously reported meta-analysis risk estimates.